-Jemena lodged the Remediation Action Plan (RAP), Human Health Risk Assessment (HHRA) and Ecological Risk Assessment (ERA) reports with the EPA on 31 January.
-To finalise these documents, Jemena will now need to address review comments by the EPA and its Site Auditor.
+Jemena lodged the Remediation Action Plan (RAP), Human Health Risk Assessment (HHRA) and Ecological Risk Assessment (ERA) reports with the EPA on 31 January 2017.
+To finalise these documents, Jemena need to address review comments by the EPA and its Site Auditor.

 The writing of the Environmental Impact Statement (EIS) and the associated studies has commenced.
 The final draft is ready and is waiting on the finalization of the RAP, which is the main appendix to the EIS.
-Jemena will then hold a drop-in session at the Mortlake office to discuss the draft EIS and final RAP with the community.
 Jemena will proceed to lodge the EIS with the Department of Planning and Environment, if there are no major issues.

-Jemena will shortly engage a remediation contractor to carry out the work, including a trial of the proposed in-situ solidification remediation method.
-Jemena hopes this trial will take place late 2017, subject to approvals.
+Jemena has engaged a remediation contractor Ventia to carry out the work, including a trial of the proposed in-situ solidification remediation method.
+This trial will take place subject to approvals.

 In further news, the project team is now based fulltime at Jemena’s head office in North Sydney.
 The Mortlake office is still being used periodically and will become the base for Kendall Bay operations for the trial and for the remediation works after EIS approval and project development consent.

 Sediment sample collection and geotechnical investigation works in Kendall Bay

 Jemena’s appointed remediation contractor Ventia is conducting sediment sample collection and geotechnical investigation works from the northern and southern remediation areas of the Kendall Bay.
 Please see copy of the notification here.